cabintech/FXCoreMP/doc/toon.md

 # Target Of Operations Notation (TOON)

-The FXCoreMP macro processor enables an alternative assembler language syntax that is more expressive, simplifies common copy operations, and makes it easier to understand the sequence of operations and branching that makes up an FXCore program.
+The FXCoreMP macro processor enables an alternative assembler language syntax that is more expressive, simplifies common operations, and makes it easier to understand the sequence of operations and branching that makes up an FXCore program.

 The TOON syntax can be freely mixed with regular FXCore assembler language syntax, so it can be used exclusively, sparsely, or not at all.
-The macro processor will translate all TOON statements into valid FXCore assembler in it's output stream.
+The macro processor will translate all TOON statements into valid FXCore assembler.

-Conceptually TOON is a separate operation on the source code than the macro processor.
+TOON processing is a separate operation on the source code than the macro processor.
-TOON syntax can be used with or without macro, and macros can be used with or without TOON statements.
+TOON syntax can be used with or without macros, and macros can be used with or without TOON statements.
 By default TOON translation is run as the last step of the macro processor, but it can also be run as a stand alone tool.

-We have found even the act of re-formatting our existing FXCode into TOON statements has improved our ability to modify, maintain, and develop new code features with less time consulting the FXCore instruction set documentation.
+We found that the re-formatting our existing FXCode into TOON statements has improved our ability to modify, maintain, and develop new code features with fewer errors and less time consulting the FXCore instruction set documentation.
 Data movement and code branching become more apparent which makes the code easier to understand (especially when coming back to FXCore development after being away from it for a while).

 ## Target of an instruction

-One goal of TOON (and from which it derives its name) is to make the assembly language more explicit about the target of machine operations.
+The original goal of TOON (and from which it derives its name) was to make the assembly language more explicit about the target of machine operations.
 Many FXCore instructions have implied side effects that are not evident in the assembler statement, in particular the target of the operation.
 For example:
 ```
-xor r8,0x0F
+xori r8,0x0F
 ```

 It might be assumed by a casual reader that after this operation the value of R8 would have been XOR'ed with 0x0F.
 But that is not the case, R8 remains unchanged and the result of the XOR is written to the accumulator (ACC32).
 This is not uncommon in machine architectures but the assembly language does not indicate the target of the operation.
-To know that, the user is either very familiar with the machine instructions, or they are constantly referencing the documentation to know what is the target of an operation, and sometimes the ordering of the operands.
+To know that, the programmer must be either very familiar with the machine instructions, or constantly referencing the documentation to know what is the target of an operation, and sometimes the ordering of the operands.